Mariyam Saeed: Poetry

 In 1983, then-president Maumoon Abdul Gayoom presented her National Award of Honour in the area of Maldivian poetry.
-Upon her death, journalists and politicians described it as "the end of a period of Dhvehi poetry".

 Death

 On 26 April 2018, after suffering a stroke, Saeed died in Colombo, Sri Lanka.
 She was buried alongside her father Husain Salahuddin and brother Ibrahim Shihab, at the Kuppiyawatte Muslim Burial Ground in Sri Lanka.

 Following her death, messages of condolences were sent by the Maldivian president Abdulla Yameen, Former presidents Maumoon Abdul Gayoom and Mohamed Nasheed, and other politicians, poets and organizations.
+Upon her death, journalists and politicians described it as "the end of a period of Dhvehi poetry".
+Habeeba Hussain Habeeb, one of her relatives, said that her poets had different hidden meanings and that she was an incomparable poet.